Longwater1234/WedemyServer/README.md

 ## Quick Start 🚀

-Verify you have the requirements listed above, and both your DB's are up and running.
+Verify you have the requirements listed above, and both your DB's (MySQL & Redis) are up and running.
 Git clone this repo.
 Navigate into this project root.
-Using your terminal or powershell, execute the commands below:
+Using your terminal, execute the commands below:

   ```bash
   ./mvnw clean package
   java -jar target/wedemyserver.jar
   ```

-If you did set everything correctly (including the ENV variables above) the app should start and be available at http://localhost:9000 .
+If you did everything correctly (including setting the ENV variables above) the app should start and be available at http://localhost:9000 .
 Alternatively, you can build the docker image using the provided [Dockerfile](Dockerfile)

 ## Databases Used